1 System Requirements and Preinstallation Instructions

 Oracle GoldenGate uses ODBC and/or OLE DB to connect to a database:

-ODBC: The Extract process uses ODBC (Open Database Connectivity) to connect to a source SQL Server database.
+ODBC: The Extract process uses ODBC to connect to a source SQL Server database.
 The Replicat process uses ODBC to connect to a target SQL Server database to obtain metadata, but can optionally use it for its delivery transactions as well.
 ODBC must be properly configured.
-For more information, see Section 3.1.3, "Configuring an ODBC connection."
+For more information, see Section 3.1.3, "Configuring an ODBC Connection."

 OLE DB: By default, the Replicat process uses OLE DB to connect to a target SQL Server database to perform DML operations (thus there are always least two Replicat connections: ODBC for metadata and OLE DB for data).
 For more information about Replicat connection options, see Section 3.1, "Configuring a Database Connection."

-Using the SQL Server Native Client 11 OLE DB driver to connect to a SQL Server 2012 instance may lead to a memory leak issue (Microsoft article 2881661).
-Microsoft has provided a fix in SQL Server 2012 SP1 CU7 (Microsoft article 2894115).
+Using the SQL Server Native Client 11 OLE DB driver to connect to a SQL Server 2012 or a SQL Server 2014 instance in OLEDB mode may lead to a memory leak issue (Microsoft article 2881661).
+Microsoft has provided a fix in SQL Server 2012 SP1 CU7 (Microsoft article 2894115) and SQL Server 2014 CU1 (Microsoft article 2931693).
 To avoid a possible memory leak, you may choose one of the following options:

 Use ODBC mode